humandecoded/yt-archive/README.md

+# Disclaimer: You can also do this with yt-dlp itself!
+The functionality this script aims to introduce does exist within yt-dlp itself.
+The below example will reference a list of urls you would like to check on `channels.txt`, reference `archive.txt` to see what's already been downloaded and will save the various downloads in folders named after the channel.
+Additionally, it also numbers them in chronological order so the most recent video should be the highest number:

+`yt-dlp -o "%(uploader)s/%(playlist_count+1-playlist_index)s - %(title)s.%(ext)s" -a channels.txt --download-archive archive.txt`

+This naming scheme does fall apart if videos are removed from the playlist so may not be ideal for everyone.

 # yt-archive - An archival/organizational wrapper for yt-dlp

 This is a very simple script that adds some folder organization to yt-dlp.